 No major shows until summer, but you can find us intermittently at the Sunday Marin Farmers Market in San Rafael.
 See our Show Schedule for 2018 dates.
 Or you can always find our work at the various galleries and stores that support us: Where to Buy We are thrilled to now be part of the Sonoma County Art Trails gallery at Corrick's in Santa Rosa.
 This is a wonderful 100+ year old local business that is a big supporter of local artists.

 Multi-axis turning, making a "perfect" ball and Jerry's stitches are part of our advancing class offerings.
 Our next advanced class is February 24, 2018.
-That and our Beginning Woodturning Class schedule through June is on our schedule under Workshops.
+That and our Beginning Woodturning Class schedule through the year is on our schedule under Workshops.

 The Sonoma County fires did not harm our house, but affected us just the same.
-Our hearts go out to those in Southern California who are now experiencing the same disaster driven emotions.
+Having now seen the damage and devastation of the Napa fire on Mt.
+Veeder and at the Enchanted Hills Camp, our hearts continue to go out to all who suffered loss, and to the heroic first responders who saved all they could.
 The healing will come, but we will never forget.

 Thank you for visiting us virtually.